99TheDark/99TheDark/README.md

 # Hi, I'm TheDark!
-#### I'm a full-stack web developer, and have been loving coding for over seven years!
+#### I'm a full-stack web developer, and have been loving coding for seven years!

 > You can find me on <a href="https://www.khanacademy.org/profile/OnlyTheDark/projects">Khan Academy</a>.
 >